 Campus Conversations on JUSTICE: On Inhumanity: Dehumanization and How to Resist It

-David Livingstone Smith, University of New England professor and Anisfield-Wolf Book Award winner, will provide an online lecture and discussion.
-Livingstone Smith will introduce new scholarship on the phenomenon of dehumanization and lesser-known episodes of violence from history and current events and the dynamic between racism and dehumanization in his new book.
+David Livingstone Smith, University of New England professor and Anisfield-Wolf Book Award winner, provided an online lecture and discussion on September 30, 2020.
+Livingstone Smith introduced new scholarship on the phenomenon of dehumanization and lesser-known episodes of violence from history and current events and the dynamic between racism and dehumanization in his new book.

 On Inhumanity: Dehumanization and How to Resist It